RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 ![Overview of lab environment](../../content/images/overview.png)

-The Tower server will have the responsibility of provisioning the managed systems, which are implementing a simple http based service.
+The Ansible Tower server will have the responsibility of provisioning the managed systems in later labs.
+For now, you will spend time in the Ansible Tower server.

-The NGINX server is responsible for balancing the load between the two backend servers.
-The backends are implemented using WildFly Swarm, run as a simple java application.

 4. Once in the system, you have to use one of the text based text editors available.
 If you are new to Linux, see below for a simple guide for the different available text editors.
 Use them as reference when needed.
 For now, go ahead and proceed in the lab.